Zeeshanahmad4/Perfect-yelp-Scraper/README.md

 Output data in CSV.You can use resturent.csv file for referance.

-## Technical support will be for provied only on client's demand.
+## W Provied Technical support only on client's demand.
 Email us ahmadzee26@gmail.com